What are the Section 179 limits? Bonus Depreciation – Is it allowed and how much?

-Although not all of the abovementioned forms are applicable, we urge you to schedule a meeting with a CPA at the earliest convenience to determine the filing requirements and start collecting important information to ensure timely filing.
+Although not all of the abovementioned forms are applicable, we would urge you to schedule a meeting with an accountant at the earliest convenience to determine the filing requirements and to start collecting important information to ensure timely filing.

 When a taxpayer passes away, a new taxpaying entity – the taxpayer’s estate – is established.
 The estate should apply for its own employer identification number (EIN) for tax filing purposes.
-The estate executor should notify all payers of income about the death, this includes but not limited to: employers, Social Security Administration, financial institutions, life insurance or annuity companies and the pass-through entities (Partnerships or S Corporation) owned by the decedent.
+The estate executor should notify all payers of income about the death.
+This includes but is not limited to: employers, Social Security Administration, financial institutions, life insurance or annuity companies and the pass-through entities (partnerships or S corporations) owned by the deceased.

-We also encourage the executor to open an estate checking account as soon as possible to hold liquidated financial assets during the probate or administration process, and use this account to pay bills owned by the estate.
+We also encourage the executor to open an estate checking account as soon as possible to hold liquidated financial assets during the probate or administration process, and use this account to pay bills owed by the decedent or the estate.